uhobnil/markitdown-rs/README.md

     llm_model: None,
 };

-let result: Option<DocumentConverterResult> = md.convert("path/to/file.xlsx", Some(options));
+let result = md.convert("path/to/file.xlsx", Some(options))?;

-// To use Large Language Models for image descriptions, provide llm_client and llm_model, like:

-let options = ConversionOptions {
+// To use Large Language Models for image descriptions let options = ConversionOptions {
     file_extension: Some(".jpg".to_string()),
     url: None,